mike-yuhang-wu/mike-yuhang-wu.github.io/essays/design-pattern.md

 ## Design patterns that *surprisingly* appeared in my project

-While working on Wonkes Manoa Student Market, I did not intentionally apply design patterns in my work; I did not even know what are design patterns.
+While working on Wonkes Market, I did not intentionally apply design patterns in my work; I did not even know what are design patterns.

 * UI elements in the project built from React components, and put together in a hierarchy shape.
 This resembles the composite pattern.
 * Codes in the project can roughly divide into database model and actions, user views, and controllers.
 This resembles the MVC pattern.